adarshkumarsingh83/java_jse/DOCUMENTS/JAVA9-2-JPMS-README.md

 * all predefine module and the modules specified in modeule path which are observabe by jvm in runtime
 * $ java --list-modules
 * $ java --module-path module-directory --list-modules

+### Module Resolution Process
+* how jvm relove the module and in which order
+* java --module-path mdoule-directory --show-module-resolution -m module_name/package.name.MainClassName
+* Steps jvm will check
+  * dependent module is not avaliable cte
+  * mulitple modeule with same name cte
+  * cyclic dependency cte
+  * two module with same package name cte

+### Restive keyword
+* module,exports,required,transitive
+* all restrictive k/w is only inside the module-info.java
+* we can use restivcitve k/w as java identifier in java class